sagi/Android_POCs/README.md

-# Android Vulnerabilities Proof of Concepts
+# Android Vulnerability Reports and POCs

-* Vulnerability reports and POCs.
+* Each `CVE` has its vulnerability report - `research.pdf`.